 There are two portraits by Gustav Klimt—the most famous Vienna Secessionist, and the subject of a good film starring John Malkovich—on display at the Met Museum, in Gallery 829: Serena Pulitzer Lederer (1867-1943) and Mäda Primavesi (1903-2000).

 But another, spectacular and more famous, hangs in the Neue Galerie alone on permanent display, Adele Bauer Bloch I, the woman in gold.
 (The Neue is a showcase of Vienna Secessionists, especially Egon Schiele and drawings by him are regularly shown).
+The Neue has a good collection of erotic drawings by Klimt, Schiele and others.

 You can get quite close to her.
 She is smaller than I expected and at first I was disappointed that her gold did not glitter, but in time I saw through my disappointment (as one must) to see the influential woman who so mesmerized Klimt, and who himself so mesmerized the rest of Vienna.
 In fact, if you feel the need for some Klimt ‘mojo’, you can buy a beautiful replica robe just like the one he wore to work, in the gift shop.
 It’s not cheap, but it is cool.